Brian S. Brown

-Brian S. Brown (born c.
+Brian Stephen Brown (born c.
 1974) is an American activist who is a co-founder of the National Organization for Marriage (NOM), and has served as its president since 2010, having previously served as executive director.
 NOM is a non-profit political organization established in 2007 to work against legalization of same-sex marriage in the United States.
 NOM's mission is "protecting marriage and the faith communities that sustain it".

 Brown is also president of the World Congress of Families.

 Career

 In 2001, Brown became the executive director of the Family Institute of Connecticut, a socially conservative organization.
 On February 10, 2002 Brown presented a testimony in front of the Connecticut House Judiciary Committee on HB 5002 and HB 5001.

 Since its founding in 2007, Brown has been National Organization for Marriage's executive director and was additionally named president in 2010, succeeding Maggie Gallagher.
 NOM led the initiative to pass California's Proposition 8 in 2008, which intended to constitutionally ban same-sex marriage in the state.

 In 2012, he announced that NOM would launch a global "Dump Starbucks" campaign in response to that company's support for same-sex marriage.
 In October 2013, Brown announced that The National Organization for Marriage filed a lawsuit in federal court against the Internal Revenue Service for releasing confidential tax documents; the lawsuit was settled for $50,000.